Self-hosting Apidog

 Integrating with Vault service#

-If you are using Vault service like HashiCorp Vault to manage secret environment variables, modify the chart's entrypoint and command as follows:
+If you are using Vault service like HashiCorp Vault to manage secret environment variables, modify the chart's deployment yaml file with entrypoint and command as follows:

 Verify successful startup#